Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Move Orders.md

 1. From the main menu, go to **Sales Orders**.
 2. Click on **Order Management** and select **Move Order**.
 3. Click on **New Record**.
 	a.
 Select an employee.
 	b.
 Add **Move Order Items**.
 	c.
-Choose the current location and the new location.
+Choose the current and new locations.

+	⚠️ Note: If the location name is unavailable, only the location serial will be displayed.

 	d.
 Enter the quantity of items you want to move.

-4.
+4. Verify the location transfer by going to **Item Management** > **Locations** and clicking on **Inventory**.